 Allan Sutherland, The Guardian on Involuntary Dances

-Supported using public funding by the National Lottery through Arts Council England.
-Produced by Instant Dissidence.
-Additional project funders + presenting organisations can be found on the tumblr below.
+OLD—ACD supported using public funding by the National Lottery through Arts Council England; produced by Instant Dissidence; additional project funders + presenting organisations can be found on the tumblr below.

 WTF Wednesday ticketing policy at The Lowry